nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 To break a single line into multiple lines for display, you can either use a newline (`\n`) or indent each line below the first line.
 For example, these two snippets would be equivalent:

 ```
-Nathan: This is the first line.
+Coco: This is the first line.
 	This line would show up below it in the same balloon.
 	And even this line.
 ```